 Bitbar solutions provide all details about the test runs and this includes recorded video of the session (check with your Bitbar rep how to enable this), screenshots, logs, performance statistics and all fine-grained details about device session.
 All this material will help you to fix and shape the app to work better on real devices, the very same devices that your end-users use.

 Bonus Materials for XCTest and XCUITest

-If you are looking for a way to quickly adopt and learn all the basics tips and tricks with XCTest/XCUITest, listen to Bitbar Webinar about Getting Started with XCTest/XCUITest for iOS App Testing.
+If you are looking for a way to quickly learn all the basics tips and tricks with XCTest/XCUITest, don’t miss our webinar about Getting Started with XCTest/XCUITest for iOS App Testing.